top of page

 🛑 Foods that digest fast → spike sugar fast → spike insulin fast → store fat fast.

-This is why people who look thin can still be “thin-fat” low muscle, high internal fat.
+This is why people who look thin can still be “thin-fat” with low muscle and high internal fat.

 Carbs aren’t bad but overeating them daily creates fat gain and higher diabetes risk.